friscot1000/recurring-donation-feature/README.md

 In the constructor, three objects are instantiated: `campaigns`, `donors`, and `filename`.
 The `main` method is used to call the constructor in `DonationManager`, and then the `user_input` method is called from that object.

 Within the `user_input` method, the solution iterates over the text file and checks for specific keywords in each string.
-If any of the keywords are detected, a donor, campaign, or donation is added accordingly.
+If any of the keywords are detected, a donor, a campaign, or donation is added accordingly.

 Once all the necessary data is processed, the `write_donor()` and `write_campaigns()` methods are called to create the `output.txt` file.

-This solution provides a way to manage recurring donations by handling donors, campaigns, and their interactions.